codeforequity-at/botium-bindings/README.md

 Therefore, please install [Docker](https://www.docker.com/) first on your development machines.

+Of course, you need Node.js and npm installed and working.

 Current Requirements on your Chatbot:
 * Developed in Node.js (other languages supported, but with more configuration effort)
 * Developed with Facebook Messenger Platform